Magazine

 table settin

-Like every year Klaus prepared a wonderful meal for us.
+As he does every year, Klaus prepared a wonderful meal for us.

 Appetizer